mcshayla/startup/README.md

 ## CSS
 I styled the application to look neat for production
 - **Header, footer, and main** -used flex
 - **navigation elements** - changed the text color to white in header and footer and removed the underlines.
+A link to my github is visible if you scroll to the footer.
-- **responsive to windo resizing** - elements move with resizing to look good at any size.
+- **responsive to windo resizing** - elements move with resizing to look good at any size. header and footer only show when there is enough space.
 - **application elements** - split content up with headers and whitespace. made use of transitions for elements appearing on the page.
 Used bootstrap buttons for styling and background colors to seperate content.
 - **application text content** - an easily readable font throughout. used font weight to create contrast.
 - **appliction images** - adjusted size of images to fit on the